Why come from treatment

 • Many patients can go through emotional change as the body’s tissue changes.

-• KMI is a wonderful ‘tonic’ for your posture and movement.
-Do not undertake KMI without medical permission if indicated, or if suffering from ‘hot’ (inflammatory) disease.
-KMI can be remarkably effective for chronic pain patterns of a structural nature, but is not designed as a ‘curative’ for any disease, or as a ‘first aid’ remedy for recent injury.
-Please check with me if you are unsure whether KMI is contraindicated.
+• ATSI is a wonderful ‘tonic’ for your posture and movement.
+Do not undertake ATSI without medical permission if indicated, or if suffering from ‘hot’ (inflammatory) disease.
+ATSI can be remarkably effective for chronic pain patterns of a structural nature, but is not designed as a ‘curative’ for any disease, or as a ‘first aid’ remedy for recent injury.
+Please check with me if you are unsure whether ATSI is contraindicated.

 • Clients often return once a twice a year for a ‘tune up’ session, to ease the effects of the slings and arrows of outrageous fortune.
 Others simply go on to some other maintenance routine such as yoga, Tai Chi, Feldenkrais, a workout routine, whatever is appropriate to them.
 Still others return periodically for a shorter series of sessions, advanced work designed to take the process deeper into your body and your experience.